jgbyrne/plainchant/README.md

 ### Technologies

 Plainchant is implemented in Rust.
-Web functionality is provided by Warp, while templating is achieved with an inbuilt engine.
+Web functionality is provided by Axum, while templating is achieved with an inbuilt engine.
 SQLite is used for backend data storage.

 -----